 - Write and put on a play.
 Help educate others about what hunger and poverty are like in the developing world by writing and putting on a play.
 A small admission fee could be charged with the proceeds going to The Hunger Project.

-And, if you need support putting any of the above ideas into action or have ideas for us, contact Supriya Banavalikar at email@example.com.
+And, if you need support putting any of the above ideas into action or have ideas for us, contact Jenna Recuber at firstname.lastname@example.org.